-For the eleventh year running Tigress carries on producing high quality wildlife and general factual films for BBC1’s ever popular One Show.
+For the ninth year running Tigress carries on producing high quality wildlife and general factual films for BBC1’s ever popular One Show.
 The show still attracts up to 5 million viewers and is regularly in the top ten most watched BBC programmes.

 Wildlife presenters Mike Dilger and Miranda Krestovnikoff continued travelling all over the country looking at some of our most spectacular wildlife.
 From spotting Minke Whales off the Yorkshire coast, to seeing Kestrels and garden birds feeding side by side, we’ve captured some incredible animal behaviour.
 For the first time, wildlife cameraman Richard Taylor Jones filmed Kingfisher chicks being driven out of their home by their parents.
 We were also given exclusive access to see the first wild white storks born in Britain to take to the skies.